Fetch MCP server

 Configuration

-Add one of the following configurations to your Claude settings:
+Add the appropriate configuration to your Claude settings:

 Using uvx